Debalent/Finthos/DEMO-README.md

-# Finthos Demo - For Potential Buyers
+# PeopleTrustPay Demo - For Potential Buyers

 ## Overview

-This is a demonstration of the Finthos enterprise fintech platform - a comprehensive solution for secure peer-to-peer payments with blockchain integration.
+This is a demonstration of the PeopleTrustPay enterprise fintech platform - a comprehensive solution for secure peer-to-peer payments with blockchain integration.

 ## Quick Start Guide